 Lower emissions limits for wood stoves are being introduced

 There is a close link between wood-burning and the “hygge” factor.
 No other combustion technology can provide the “hygge” experience while at the same time acting as the main source of heating in our homes and cabins.
-At a time when emissions have to be cut on all fronts, can we continue to cosy up in front of our wood stoves with a clear conscience?
+At a time when emissions have to be cut on all fronts – both polluting emissions and greenhouse gases – can we continue to cosy up in front of our wood stoves with a clear conscience?
 New legal requirements are constantly being introduced to regulate this traditional means of heating – in response both to pressures to reduce emissions, and to changes in the regulations governing energy efficiency in new-build homes.
 Of course, such requirements are very sensible, but they also mean that wood stove manufacturers have to think innovatively in order to keep both consumers and the public authorities happy.

 Consumers need less heat to warm up their modern homes, and this puts demands on the heat output specifications for new wood stoves.
 You can still open a window if it gets too hot, but this is hardly the smartest thing to do if your new home is designed with a balanced ventilation system.
 This can make the economics of using your stove much less attractive.

-So, is wood-burning eco-friendly?
-This is a legitimate question and the answer is – yes, provided we do it right.
+Is wood-burning environmental and climate-friendly?
+The answer is yes – provided we do it right.

 Wood stove manufacturers are well aware of this situation and are battling for their existence in a world where alternative heating technologies are taking their share of the market (Link: blog in Norwegian).
 In the first instance, these alternative technologies have a major advantage – either because they are run on electricity or are electrically regulated.